LaunchYourVibe

 Lists

-LaunchYourVibe C-05
+LAUNCHYOURVIBE C-05

 Cards invite exploration; lists support comparison.
 Use cards when each item has rich media or requires its own visual weight.
 Use lists when users are scanning for a specific item quickly.